NZ's Telecom to acquire Revera Ltd

-HANOI Vietnamese online gaming and messaging firm VNG Corp said on Tuesday it has signed a preliminary agreement with U.S. bourse operator Nasdaq Inc to explore an IPO.

-WELLINGTON New Zealand's Telecom Ltd TEL.NZ said on Monday it would acquire privately-owned local IT infrastructure and data center company Revera Limited for NZ$96.5 million ($81.8 million).
+WELLINGTON, April 29 New Zealand's Telecom Ltd said on Monday it would acquire privately-owned local IT infrastructure and data centre company Revera Limited for NZ$96.5 million ($81.8 million).

 Telecom said the acquisition would strengthen its ability to provide IT services to businesses, particularly cloud and data centre services.